xcart/xcart-docs/_pages/kb_en/translation_and_localization/index.md

 categories:
   - home
 ---
 A default X-Cart software package provides a user interface (both customer storefron and the admin area) in Englih and uses a US measurement system after the software has been installed.
-In adition to it there are also UK and Chinese packs that differ in language of the user interface and default customer and admin address configuration.
+In adition to the US software package there are also UK and Chinese packs that differ in language of the user interface and default customer and admin address configuration.

-Any merchant located outside the given countries can adapt the default X-Cart software to a specific locale or market by installing a required language package to translate both the store admin area and the customer storefront and configuring the localization settings appropriately.
+Any merchant located outside the given countries can adapt the default X-Cart software to a specific locale or market by installing a required language package to translate both the store admin area and the customer storefront and by configuring the localization settings appropriately.

 _In this section:_
 *  {% link "Localizing Your Store" ref_cc4sCpa5 %}